markitondemand/MOD.Web.Element/README.md

 ### Easy to Manipulate

 Because Elements are objects rather than strings, we can easily do things like add classes to them, modify attributes or append children to them throughout our program.
-Similarly, we can pass references to these objects between classes as we need.
+Similarly, we can pass references to these objects between objects as we need.

 ### Inheritance in Views